ShanPS/Top-Coding-Questions/README.md

 # Top-Coding-Questions
-Top coding problems for getting started with CP and placements.
+Top coding problems for getting started with CP and for placement preparations.

 ### Questions are from:
 	1. Geeks for Geeks - Must Do Coding Questions